marisacasillas/chatterlab/content/werld2025.md

 ## Course materials

-Registered participants will receive an email with links to all course materials, including the course calendar, video call links, all lecture recordings, readings, discussion notes, and more. <!--If you are a registered participant but have not received your link to the materials, please reach out to .-->
+Registered participants will receive an email with links to all course materials, including the course calendar, video call links, all lecture recordings, readings, discussion notes, and more.
+If you are a registered participant but have not received your link to the materials, please reach out to werld2025@uchicago.edu.

 Final course materials will be published in a public repository following course completion; link to be shared here in spring/summer 2025.